petershaw/CEmbedResources/README.md

 Permission and Legal
 --------------------
 If you found this tool helpful please use it.
 It's free and you can do whatever you want.
 You can - if you want - remove the comments and names.
 You can reverse it upside down or print it out and let your dog chew on it.
 Do whatever you like - i do not care.
-But please, Éone last thing: please commit your fixes, that i can get your optimization back to my buildchain.
+But please, ï¿½one last thing: please commit your fixes, that i can get your optimization back to my buildchain.

 Thanks a lot,
 Kris, aka @Peter_Shaw

 Contact
 -------
 Please contact my via twitter <a href="http://twitter.com/peter_shaw">@peter_shaw</a>.